Playing For Free

 I'm a musician, but I don't assume that the world owes me the right to get paid for music.
 It is ruled by supply and demand just like everything else - and on the hierarchy of human needs, food, water, air, shelter and sex come above entertainment.
 It's therefore a tough game; but the greater your skills, the less it is a game of chance.
 The winners are winners for a reason.

+So the short answer to the question of whether playing for free will help or harm your career is, "it depends".
 Playing for free can be tremendous if it gives you the opportunity to put on an excellent show in front of a good sized crowd.
 However, if the crowd is low volume, unlikely to appreciate your style (wrong audience demographic), or if there are other factors such as poor quality sound, the show time is too early or too late, lack of production control, or lack of opportunity to sell merchandise or promote to fans (i.e. email list, future event flyers, etc), it might be a waste of time.

 * * * * * * *